sourcery-ai-experiments/blog.nathanv.me/content/posts/fixing-schwinn-bicycle/index.md

 ### Further Disassembly

-This summer I'll have more time and tools to work on the bike, so I'd like to disassemble some more of the bearings and brake assembly to give them a good lube.
+This summer I'll have more time and tools to work on the bike, so I'd like to disassemble some more of the bearings and brake assembly to clean them and give them a good lube.
 I will have a power washer available, so I'd really like to use that clean a lot of the gunk off.